 With respect to the impact of weather types on daily MI frequencies, one can distinguish between a direct effect and an indirect effect.
 The direct effect relates to weather types, which were selected in the GAMs as predictors for MI frequencies.
 This involves in particular the very frequent weather type Anticyclonic (A), which is characterized by warm and moderately humid high-pressure conditions and which is related to a reduction in MI frequencies.
 In contrast, cold and humid low-pressure conditions due to cyclonic activity over the target region (weather type “C”), in particular in connection with a northerly flow (“CN”) yields adverse effects on MI.
 However, it can be noted that the adverse weather types have only a low occurrence frequency during the months from March to September.
 The indirect effect of weather types on MI frequencies operates via the contribution of specific weather types to MI-relevant O3 concentrations.
 Here, the weather type “U” plays an important role, due to the high occurrence frequency in spring and summer and because of its strong contribution to the occurrence of MI-relevant O3 concentrations.

 In summary, a complex picture of the relationships between weather types, meteorological conditions, O3 concentrations and MI frequencies in the city of Augsburg became apparent.
 Yet, it was shown that O3 constitutes an air pollution substance, which has to be seen in connection with enhanced MI frequencies.
 Besides, the present study indicates that an adverse health impact occurs already at medium to moderate high values of daily maximum 1-hour O3 concentrations.
 In the present study only one O3 measuring station was used, which could introduce some uncertainties in the assessment.
 Thus, further studies could aim for a more detailed spatial representation of air pollution, also involving other air pollutants like particulate matter or nitrogen oxides.
-A particular focus should also be given to situations when a combined, interactive thermal and air pollution load occurs.
+Furthermore, ozone effects can be stronger on hot days as was shown for instance in a study for British conurbations by Pattenden et al. (2010).
+Thus, a particular focus should also be given to situations when a combined, interactive thermal and air pollution load occurs.

 Acknowledgments